pubnub/pubnub-mcp-server/resources/sdk_docs/go_mobile-push.md

 - QueryParam
   - Type: map[string]string
   - Default: n/a
-  - Description: Query parameters to append to the API request.
+  - Description: Map of query parameters to append to the API request.

 ### Sample code